paulhamsh/HCI-BLE-Python/README.md

 **What is this?**

-Python library to access BLE functions using HCI layer
+A Python library to access BLE functions using the HCI layer provided by Bluez on Linux.

-Very simple, using the BLE commands directly without any interpretation or pythonic class creation
+I provides access to the BLE commands from the Bluetooth specification, with no class layers or interpretation.
+I could form the basis of a BLE library or just a BLE application.
+Only a bit is implemented, enough to prove it works.
+It can scan, connect, send and receive LE commands, and advertise.

 **Credits**